b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/First Vision/First Vision.md

 &nbsp;

-Something I find suspicious about this account is Joseph's response to the words spoken directly from the mouth of God Himself.... assuming this is God appearing.
+Something I find suspicious about this account is Joseph's response to the words spoken directly from the mouth of God Himself.
 God says "this is my beloved son, hear Him," and Joseph's reaction is, and I quote, "No sooner ... did I get possession of myself, so as to be able to speak, than I asked the Personages who stood above me in the light, which of all the sects was right... and which I should join."

 Just feels out of place to me.
 God appears and says "listen up!
 Jesus is talking." and Joseph immediately cuts Him off, "hold on, hooolld up right there, I have questions first!"